phalcon-orphanage/docs/ja/reference/tags.rst

 コンテンツのドキュメントタイプ
 ------------------------------
-Phalcon provides Phalcon\\Tag::setDoctype() helper to set document type of the content.
+Phalcon provides :code:`Phalcon\Tag::setDoctype()` helper to set document type of the content.
 Document type setting may affect HTML output produced by other tag helpers.
 For example, if you set XHTML document type family, helpers that return or output HTML tags will produce self-closing tags to follow valid XHTML standard.

-Available document type constants in Phalcon\\Tag namespace are:
+Available document type constants in :doc:`Phalcon\\Tag <../api/Phalcon_Tag>` namespace are:

 +----------------------+------------------------+
 | Constant             | Document type          |